solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 In a cut of Knyahinya.

-We would like to name the species in honor of the famous researcher of living sponges, Professor Oscar Schmidt in Strasbourg.
+We would like to name the species in honor of the famous researcher of living sponges, Professor [Eduard] Oscar Schmidt in Strasbourg.

+### 5. Carydion.
+Nov. gen.

+(xάρυον = Nuss = "Nut".)

 ...